php-tuf/php-tuf/README.md

 # PHP-TUF

-## What is PHP-TUF?
+PHP-TUF is a PHP implementation of [The Update Framework(TUF)](https://theupdateframework.io/) to provide signing and verification for secure PHP application updates.
+[Read the TUF specification](https://github.com/theupdateframework/specification/blob/master/tuf-spec.md) for more information on how TUF is intended to work.

 ## PHP-TUF server requirements

 We recommend using the [default CLI implementation](https://github.com/theupdateframework/tuf/blob/develop/docs/CLI.md) (a Python application) to generate keys and signatures as a part of your project's release creation process.
+This will require:
+- Python 3.8+
+- PIP 19+

 @todo More detailed instructions.

-## PHP-TUF client requirements

-The PHP-TUF client is designed to provide TUF verification to PHP applications for target signatures.

-- Minimum required PHP version: 7.2
-- Requires `ext-json`
-- The `paragonie/sodium_compat` dependency provides a polyfill for the Sodium cryptography library; however, installing `ext-sodium` is recommended for better performance and security.

-## Running the tests
-1. Ensure you have all required dependencies by running `composer install`.
-2. Run `composer test` at the project's root.

-## Code Style
-Run `composer phpcs` to check for code style compliance.
-The code adheres to PSR-2 code standards.

-## Environment Setup for Python TUF CLI
+### Server Environment Setup for Python TUF CLI

 1. Install Python 3.8+ and PIP 19+ (not tested on earlier but may work).
 1. Set up a virtual environment: